alexander-rykov/user-storage-project/README.md

 ## Step 1

-The diagram below shows the current relationship between Client and UserStorageService classes.
+The diagram below shows the current relationship between Client and UserStorageService classes. ([Detailed explanation of the relationships](http://creately.com/blog/diagrams/class-diagram-relationships) on UML Class Diagram.)

 ![Client and UserStorageService](images/ClientAndServiceBeginning.png "Client and UserStorageService")